 We based our survey on a survey by Fischer (2020) and extended it to investigate how COVID-19 might impact European water education.
-The survey consisted of three sections: (1) information on the respondent, (2) water education pre-COVID-19, and (3) water education during COVID-19 (Table 1), which consisted of a total of 30 questions (Table A1) and should have taken approximately 10 min to answer.
-To reach as many people as possible and to obtain unbiased answers while respecting the privacy of the participants, the survey was set up as an anonymous web form using Google Forms (a web application to create and share online forms and surveys, Google LLC).
+The survey consisted of three sections 1) Information on the respondent, 2) Water education in pre-COVID-19 and 3) Water education during COVID-19 (Table 1), which consisted of in total of 30 questions (Table A1) and should have taken approximately 10 minutes to answer.
+To reach as many people and obtain unbiased answers while respecting the privacy of the participants the survey was set up as an anonymous web form using Google Forms (a web application to create and share online forms and surveys, Google LLC).
 To have an unbiased result, a random sampling method reaching a high number of participants from the total population of hydrology teachers would be preferable (Gideon, 2012).
-However, to reach a large target audience, consisting of many hydrologists involved in university education across Europe (including student assistants, PhD students, lecturers/teachers, (assistant) professors, course administrators, and researchers) within a certain time frame to represent the COVID-19 zeitgeist, we adopted an ad hoc snowball sampling approach.
-The link to the survey was sent by e-mail to more than 200 contacts of the wider network of the authors, all part of different universities in water education across Europe (Berlin, Göttingen, Stuttgart, Bucharest, Hamburg, University of Zürich and ETH Zürich, University of Freiburg im Breisgau, TU Delft, VU Amsterdam, Wageningen, Florence, and members of the EU Cost "WATer isotopeS in the critical zONe" consisting of more than 110 colleagues and further to five random hydrologists).
+However, to reach a large target audience, consisting of as many hydrologists involved in university education across Europe (including student assistants, Ph.D. students, lecturers/teachers, (assistant) professors, course administrators, and researchers) within a certain time frame to represent the COVID-19 Zeitgeist we adopted an ad-hoc snowball sampling approach.
+The link to the survey was sent by email to more than 200 contacts of the wider network of the authors, all part of different Universities in water education across Europe (Berlin, Göttingen, Stuttgart, Bucharest, Hamburg, University of Zürich and ETH Zürich, University of Freiburg iBr., Tu Delft, VU Amsterdam, Wageningen, Florence and members of the EU-Cost "WATer isotopeS in the critical zONe" consisting of more than 110 colleagues and further to 5 random peoplehydrologists).
 In addition, in the e-mail there was a request to spread the survey within the respective departments.
-The e-mail with a link to the form was sent in November 2020, with a reminder in March 2021.
-In addition, a post with the link to the survey was posted to a hydrology group on the social network Facebook.
+The email with a link to the form was sent in November 2020 with a reminder in March 2021.
+In addition, a post with the link to the survey was posted to a hydrology group on the social network, Facebooken the Facebook Hydrology group.
 The authors of this group did not participate in the survey.

-The obtained answers were summarized and presented in different graphs using MATLAB R2021a (MathWorks).
+The obtained answers were summarized and presented in different graphs using MATAB R2021a (MathWorks).
 The number or percentage of respondents for a given question or answer was represented as a bar or pie chart.
-Respondents' answers to more qualitative open questions were discussed in the text (in the case of few answers) or were represented as word clouds (if more than $\sim 15$ answers were available).
-In a word cloud, the respondents' answers were summarized as text and the most frequent answers highlighted (increasing font size and color changing from grey to orange as the words became more frequent).
+Respondents' answers to more qualitative open questions were discussed in the text (in case of few answers) or were represented as word clouds (if more than ~15 answers were available).
+In a word cloud, the respondents' answers were summarized as text and the most frequent answers highlighted (increasing font size and color-changing from grey to orange as the words became more frequent).
+More qualitative open questions with multiple responses were discussed in the text or represented as word clouds.
+In a word cloud, the respondents' answers are summarized as text, with the font size increasing and color-changing from grey to orange as the words become more frequent.

-3 Results and discussion
+3. Results and discussion